Guild Wars

 An attack is scheduled at the guild HQ by an authorised guild member.
 They can also cancel a pending attack.

 Members of the attacking and defending guilds, and allies of the defending guild, can join the fight at the compound of the defending guild.
-The attacking members select Attack Guild Compound, while defending members select Guard compound against attackers.
-They must join the attack at least one minute before the fight begins, since there is a 60s timer that must be waited through before entering the fight screen.
+The attacking members select “Attack Guild Compound”, while defending members select “Guard compound against attackers.”
+They may join the attack at any point in the 5 mins before the attack happens (the link to attack / defend will not show until then).
+It is recommended that you join with at least 10 seconds to spare.

 Before the fight, the screen shows your teammates on the left and the enemy on the right, and a countdown.
 Clicking on a name or a spell will refresh the player lists.

 Once the fight begins, the actions of the two sides will scroll between the team lists, where the attackers are in Yellow and defenders in Blue.
 There is also timer which shows the time until your next action.
 To attack someone click on their name, to eat something click on it, to cast a spell click on the spell and then the person to cast it on.
-The war screen is somewhat slow and laggy, so actions will tend to 'stack' in your action queue.

 If the attackers win and the guild action was a raid or war then the items if available will randomly be added to the surviving members' inventories.
 If the guild action was an Invasion (Destroy) a random guild building will be damaged.